GeoNode/geonode-summit-2016/logistics/index.md

 ### Entrance, Security, etc.

 Normal security procedures will be followed at the World Food Programme (WFP) Headquarters.
 If you do not register by **November 13, 2016**, we cannot guarantee entrance into the conference sites.
-We will contact registered attendees and provide instructions on how to send a scanned copy of their passport to gain entrance.
+We will contact registered attendees and provide instructions on how to submit the necessary information to gain entrance.
 When on site at WFP, your visitor pass must be visible at all times.

 ### Other Notes